 Researchers from the Mayo Clinic in Minnesota, US, found that the Pfizer-BioNTech vaccine was only 42 percent effective against infection in July, while the Moderna vaccine was only 76 percent effective, the Daily Mail reported.

 “Comparing rates of infection between matched individuals fully vaccinated with mRNA-1273 (Moderna Covid vaccine) versus BNT162b2 (Pfizer Covid vaccine) across Mayo Clinic Health System sites in multiple states (Minnesota, Wisconsin, Arizona, Florida, and Iowa), mRNA-1273 conferred a two-fold risk reduction against breakthrough infection compared to BNT162b2,” the researchers wrote in the study, not yet peer-reviewed, and published on pre-printer server medRxiv.org.

-For the study, the team gathered data on more than 25,000 Minnesotans from January to July.
+The team gathered data on more than 25,000 Minnesotans from January to July for the study.

 The change in vaccine effectiveness corresponds with a massive surge in the prevalence of the Delta variant in Minnesota, growing from 0.7 percent prevalence in May to more than 70 percent in July, the study showed.

 Meanwhile, the ‘Alpha’ variant, the previous dominant strain in the US, decreased in prevalence from 85 percent to 13 percent over the same time period.